pniewiejski/algorithms-playground/data-structures/Trie/README.md

 ## Applications

 - Autocomplete / predictive text (eg. on smartphone keyboard).
-Here we take advantage of tries' quick search, insert and delete operations.
+Here we take advantage of tries quick search, insert and delete operations.

 - We can use trie as a replacement for a _hash map_.